-We have designed the Executive LL.M. in Global Business Law around the idea that the international business lawyers of the future require (i) a foundation in U.S. business law, which plays a key role in cross-border transactions, and (ii) an opportunity to study specialized aspects of international business transactions that are closely related to their career ambitions.
+The Executive LL.M. in Global Business Law was designed with the understanding that the international business lawyers of the future require (i) a strong foundation in U.S. business law, which plays a key role in cross-border transactions, and (ii) an opportunity to study specialized aspects of international business transactions that closely relate to their practice.

-As such, the required courses explore the fundamentals of U.S. business law, including contracts and corporations.
-The corporations course, in particular, will include a comparative perspective, allowing students to compare the U.S. approach to approaches in other jurisdictions.
-The electives, in turn, allow students to tailor their studies to focus on a particular aspect of international business law, such as international securities regulation, international trade law, international anti-trust, and international copyright.
-The colloquium serves as an integrative experience, bringing together the domestic and international issues studied in the courses during conversations with leading attorneys and other business leaders who are focused on international transactions.
-The goal of the colloquium is to give students a concrete understanding of how the legal issues studied in the classroom play out in the real world.
+As such, the required courses explore the fundamentals of U.S. business law, including Contract and Corporate Law.
+Our American Corporate Law course, in particular, will include a comparative perspective, allowing students to compare the U.S. approach to approaches in other jurisdictions.
+The electives, in turn, allow students to tailor their studies to focus on a particular aspect of international business law, such as mergers and acquisitions, corporate finance and valuation, global antitrust, and commercial arbitration.
+The colloquium serves as an integrative experience, bringing together the domestic and international issues studied in the doctrinal courses with leading attorneys and other business leaders who are focused on international transactions.
+The goal of the colloquium is to give students a concrete understanding of how the legal issues studied in the classroom play out in practice.

 The following courses are required as part of the Executive LL.M.*: